BeL2Labs/ArbitrationProtocol/docs/en/DAppRegistry.md

 function isRegistered(address dapp) external view returns (bool);
 function isActiveDApp(address dapp) external view returns (bool);
 ```

+- `getDAppStatus`: Get the detailed status of a DApp
+- `isRegistered`: Check if a DApp is registered
+- `isActiveDApp`: Check if a DApp is authorized and active

 ### 5. DApp Owner Query
 Query the owner of a DApp: